On a novel gradient flow structure for the aggregation equation: The nonlocal-local continuity equation and the collision metric

-which we take as the basis for the definition of a generalised continuity equation (GCE).
-To this end, we first define an appropriate divergence as the formal adjoint of the nonlocal-local gradient from Definition~\ref{def:nl_grad}. \begin{defn}[Nonlocal-local divergence] For any $U\in \cM(\Rdiag)$, its \emph{nonlocal divergence} $\tilde{\nabla}\cdot U \in \cM(\R)$ is defined as negative dual with weight $\sigma_e$ of $\tilde{\nabla}$, i.e. for all $\varphi\in C^1_c(\R)$ it holds
+which we take as the basis for the definition of a nonlocal-local continuity equation~\eqref{eq:gce}.
+To this end, we first define an appropriate divergence as the formal adjoint of the nonlocal-local gradient from Definition~\ref{def:nl_grad}. \begin{defn}[Nonlocal-local divergence] For any $U\in \cM(\Rdiag)$, its \emph{nonlocal-local divergence} $\tilde{\nabla}\cdot U \in \cM(\R)$ is defined as negative dual with weight $\sigma_e$ of $\tilde{\nabla}$, i.e., for all $\varphi\in C^1_c(\R)$ it holds